confluentinc/cp-demo/docs/hybrid-cloud.rst

 Confluent Schema Registry is critical for evolving schemas alongside your business needs and ensuring high data quality.
-With `Schema Linking <https://docs.confluent.io/platform/current/schema-registry/schema-linking-cp.html>`__ , you can easily export your schemas from your on-prem Schema Registry to |ccloud|.
+With `Schema Linking <https://docs.confluent.io/platform/current/schema-registry/schema-linking-cp.html>`__ , you can easily export your schemas from your on-premises Schema Registry to |ccloud|.
 In this section, you will export the schema subjects ``wikipedia.parsed-value`` and ``wikipedia.parsed.count-by-domain-value`` from |cp| to |ccloud| with schema linking.
 These schema subjects will be exported to a new `schema context <https://docs.confluent.io/platform/current/schema-registry/schema-linking-cp.html#what-is-a-schema-context>`__